bitshifters/wave-runner/README.md

 Build.

-Commit new EXEs/DLLs after changing - they are part of the repo.
+Commit new EXEs after changing - they are part of the repo.